Rapid Aerodynamic Assessment of Flettner Rotor Installations Using an Inviscid CFD Approach: Aerodynamic Modeling Simulation Approach

-The fundamental modeling idea assumes that the frictionless method should be able to predict lift effects satisfactorily.
+The fundamental modeling idea assumes that the inviscid method should be able to predict lift effects satisfactorily.
 The method should provide a solid possibility for reasonably fast predictions and estimations of different Flettner rotor configurations.
 Due to the neglected viscous effects, drag effects should only be insufficiently represented.
-However, the paper's investigations are carried out on full-scale ships, so the underlying Reynolds numbers are comparatively large in the order of $\mathrm{Re}_\mathrm{L} = \mathcal{O}(10^8)$.
+However, the paper's investigations are carried out on full-scale ships, so the underlying Reynolds numbers are comparatively large, in the order of $\mathrm{Re}_\mathrm{L} = \mathcal{O}(10^8)$, and the flow is firmly situated in the high-Reynolds-number regime.

-The frictionless process only allows a normal, pressure-based momentum transfer between the wall and the fluid, not a tangential, friction-based companion.
+The inviscid process only allows a normal, pressure-based momentum transfer between the wall and the fluid, not a tangential, friction-based companion.
 This poses a challenge to couple the rotor's rotation with the fluid motion, thus ensuring correct fluid circulation in the rotor's vicinity.
 However, for given rotor speed $N^\mathrm{rotor}$ and geometry (surface coordinates $x_\mathrm{i}^\mathrm{rotor}$ and normal vectors $n_\mathrm{i}^\mathrm{rotor}$ as well as center position $o_\mathrm{i}$ and the rotation vector, e.g., $\omega_i = 2 \pi N^\mathrm{rotor} \delta_\mathrm{i3}$) data, the latter is known a priori, i.e.,

 where $v_\mathrm{i} t_\mathrm{i}$ refers to the rotor's circumferential velocity component.
 The example assumes a rotor axis aligned with the third $\underline{e}_\mathrm{3}$ spatial direction.
 Our approach aims at an equal rotor wall-adjacent fluid velocity, i.e., $v_i^\mathrm{fluid} \to v_i^\mathrm{rotor}$.
 The fluid motion is triggered by an appropriate body force aligned with the rotor's circumferential motion, i.e., $b_i^\mathrm{fluid} \propto v_i^\mathrm{rotor}$.
 However, we opt for an integral equivalence based on the fluid's circulation instead of striving for a local equivalence that might require volatile body force with pronounced gradients in both circumferential and radial directions.
 Hence, we iteratively measure the wall-adjacent fluid circulation and utilize the wall-adjacent body force to drive $\Gamma^\mathrm{fluid} = \Gamma^\mathrm{actual} \to \Gamma^\mathrm{target} = \Gamma^\mathrm{rotor}$.
 Section \ref{sec:rotor_treatment} provides detailed algorithmic aspects regarding this approach, which is fully externally/isolated controllable as long as the flow solver provides a body-force interface -- which is usually the case.